reStrike-d-o-o/reStrike_VTA_Cursor/docs/requirements/ui-design-document.md

 - All moves/refactors require copying the original file before deletion.
 - The workflow for atomic reorganization: audit, copy, move, update imports, test, delete originals.
 - See PROJECT_STRUCTURE.md and FRONTEND_DEVELOPMENT_SUMMARY.md for more.

+## Diagnostics & Logs Manager

+- Logging and Download Logs are displayed side by side (horizontal layout) above the Live Data section.
+- Download Logs uses a table for log files; double-clicking a row downloads the file.
+The dropdown filters the table.
+- All logs are now saved in a dedicated 'log' folder in the installation directory.
+The folder is created automatically if missing.
+Log file is 'log/backend.log'.
+- Live Data is below, with a scrollable, auto-scrolling rich text area for live stream data.
+- All sections follow atomic design and are ready for backend integration.

+**Atomic Structure:**
+- Atoms: Toggle, Dropdown, Button, ListItem, RichTextArea, Label, Icon.
+- Molecules: LogToggleGroup, LogDownloadList, LiveDataPanel.
+- Organism: DiagnosticsAndLogsManager (contains all three groups).

+**Backend Wiring Plan:**
+- Logging toggles will dispatch actions to enable/disable logging in the backend via Tauri commands.
+- Download group will fetch log file lists and download files from the backend.
+- LIVE DATA group will subscribe to live data streams from the backend, filtered by type.

+For now, the UI uses dummy data and stub handlers, ready for backend integration.